 Rowan found his love for Tuvan and Mongolian throat singing in 2005 and soon after traveled to Mongolia to explore it's culture.
 Now, he and his wife dedicate themselves to sharing this music + traditions in the Netherlands.

-There couldnt be a more beautiful place for our first edition of this festival: The medieval town of Romainmôtier, nestled in a stunning region of Switzerland, surrounded by forests, caves, rivers, and waterfalls.
+There couldnt be a more beautiful place for our festival: The medieval town of Romainmôtier, nestled in a stunning region of Switzerland, surrounded by forests, caves, rivers, and waterfalls.